Travel 4 minutes 06 September 2024

 Explore more insights on New York from our Inspectors, chefs, and celebrities.

-Impossible.
+Impossible to choose.
 There are too many great spots, so here’s a little smattering.
 EN Brasserie for Japanese food.
 It's stunning for so many reasons.
-Massively high ceilings, incredibly consistent and healthy menu, and private rooms for when you want to get a gang together and get boisterous.
+Massively high ceilings, an incredibly consistent and healthy menu, and private rooms for when you want to get a gang together and get boisterous.

-For more straightforward Italian, Don Angie is basically unbeatable.
-Three Michelin Stars from me.
-I want to attach a chute to my face and have their lasagna shot into my mouth at consistent intervals.
+For more straightforward Italian, Don Angie is unbeatable.
+Three MICHELIN Stars from me.
+I want to attach a chute to my face and have their lasagna shot into my mouth.

 And for date night, the Waverly Inn.
-Kuma and I have a standing table which they are kind enough to let us have to ourselves.
+Kuma and I have a standing table that they are kind enough to let us have to ourselves.
 It's a restaurant for all seasons.
 Nothing beats the center room in winter and the chicken pot pie.
 Garden seating for brunches in spring/summer and outdoor drinks in the fall before it gets too cold.
-If it does you can always tuck back in to their cozy bar.
+If it does, you can always tuck back into their cozy bar.

 If I want to truly unwind, the real answer is I get the f*** out of New York.
-Every city dweller knows this to be both true and necessary.
-Barring that, there’s an amazing gym called S10 on Leroy St. It's an incredible underground oasis that of course has an amazing gym and wonderful trainers but has the added benefit of private infrared saunas and ice plunges.
-You can definitely go there to work out your stress, but afterwards (or without even working out) definitely hit the spa in the back which offers sports massage, a sensory deprivation tank, and just has an incredible vibe that leaves you feeling very unplugged and zen afterwards.
-It's also dog friendly if there’s not already a dog there, and if your dog can behave.
+Every city dweller knows this to be true and necessary.
+Barring that, there’s an amazing gym called S10 on Leroy Street.
+It's an incredible underground oasis with an amazing gym and wonderful trainers but has the added benefit of private infrared saunas and ice plunges.
+You can go there to work out your stress, but afterward (or without even working out) hit the spa in the back, which offers sports massage, a sensory deprivation tank, and has an incredible vibe that leaves you feeling very unplugged and zen.
+It's also dog friendly if there’s not already a dog there, and if your dog behaves.

 What is your favorite park or outdoor space?

 That being said, I think real New Yorkers know that quiet outdoor spaces are key.
 They are also closely guarded secrets, so I won't give my favorite one away here lest it become overrun by people taking selfies and pictures of their bubble latte donuts.
-However I will say there are all kinds of walled gardens and muse streets, some yet to be truly discovered by tourists and even New Yorkers.
+However, I will say there are all kinds of walled gardens and quiet streets, some yet to be truly discovered by tourists and even New Yorkers.
 I’ll give you one of my favorites which is an open secret but still amazing: Jefferson Market Garden at 6th Avenue and Greenwich [Avenue].
 It's an incredible community garden.
 If you are stressed, it’s worth doing the short loop inside.
-Five minutes, some deep breaths and stunning flowers.
-Spring/summer is peak, obviously, and it's dog friendly (leashed) and has wildly varied plantings and water features.
-Fun fact: It used to be a women’s prison, was levelled and is now a garden.
-There is certainly a metaphor in there somewhere.
+Spring/summer is peak, obviously, and it's dog-friendly (leashed) and has wildly varied plantings and water features.
+Fun fact: It used to be a women’s prison, was leveled, and is now a garden.
+There is certainly a metaphor somewhere.

-Well, if you're already at the old women’s prison slash garden, go ahead and walk directly across the street to Rosecrans on the corner of Christopher and Greenwich.
-It's great coffee and a flower shop—two pick-me ups in one.
+If you're already at the old women’s prison slash garden, you can walk across the street to Rosecrans on the corner of Christopher and Greenwich.
+It's great coffee and a flower shop—two pick-me-ups in one.
 There’s something wonderful about drinking an iced coffee on a hot day and gazing at all the flowers in the walk-in refrigerator as condensation forms on the inside of its glass doors.
 It’s one of those combo stops no one asked for but we certainly need.
-Also, it makes me buy more fresh-cut flowers for the home and it's something I try to make a habit of.
-As for BEST coffee, it's Lyria on Crosby.
-Opened by a couple of cool Greek kids a few years back.
+Also, it makes me buy more fresh-cut flowers for home—something I try to make a habit of.
+As for best coffee, it's Lyria on Crosby, opened by a couple of cool Greek kids a few years back.
 Order the 'Lyria' signature coffee, hot or iced.
 You will not be disappointed.

-Well, I would be remiss if I did not plug Ray’s Bar on Chrystie Street, a spot opened by my friend Carlos Quirarte, myself, and a few others a several years ago.
-Honestly, it really is a perfect bar that ticks the three boxes of what a great bar should be.
-1. Pretty dead in the afternoon and a great place to go with a friend to be moody, melancholy, or get stuff off your chest.
-2. As the sun sets it picks up and does a great little locals' happy hour.
-And 3, as it gets later, the rails come off and people get wilder.
+I would be remiss if I did not plug Ray’s Bar on Chrystie Street, a spot opened by my friend Carlos Quirarte, myself, and a few others several years ago.
+Honestly, it ticks the three boxes of what a great bar should be.
+It’s pretty dead in the afternoon and a great place to go with a friend to be moody, melancholy, or get stuff off your chest.
+As the sun sets it picks up and does a great little locals' happy hour.
+And third, as it gets later, the rails come off and people get wilder.

 By the time last call approaches, you’ve probably had a very memorable night, too much whisky, and may question some of your life choices.
-Pro tip.
-Do not do all three in the same day.
+Pro tip: Do not do all three in the same day.
 Choose two, then go home.
-Also, there’s a truly great burger.
-A pool table.
-Free toilet paper and it’s air conditioned.
-Juke box has been busted for a while now and the floors aren’t too sticky.
+Also, there’s a truly great burger, a pool table, free toilet paper, and it’s air-conditioned.
+The jukebox has been busted for a while and the floors aren’t too sticky.

 Address Book: